yuvabharathib/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 Setup STM32 project.
 Image by author.
 After creating the project, a page will appear showing all the necessary features needed to configure the MCU.

 STM32Cube device configuration.
-Image by author.
 The STM32G071RB has 2 ADCs (named ADC1 and ADC2) with a maximum sampling rate of 4MHz (0.25us) and up to 19 multiplexed channels.
 Resolution of 12-bit with a full-scale voltage range of up to 3.6V.
 With channels, it is possible to organize the conversions in a group.
 A group consists of a sequence of conversions that can be done on any channel and in any order, also with different sampling rates.

 The Analog connector of the development board is connected to pins: PA0, PA1, PA4, PB0, PC1, and PC0 of the microcontroller.
 ![image](https://github.com/vasanthkumarch/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/assets/36288975/152f51fd-f09b-4d65-8744-9492c86f1720)

-Pinout of the analog connector — NUCLEO-G431RB. .
+Pinout of the analog connector — NUCLEO-G071RB. .
-The potentiometer is wired to the PA0 pin and so the ADC1 Channel 1 (ADC1_IN1) will be used to convert the analog value.
+The potentiometer is wired to the PA0 pin and so the ADC1 Channel 0 (ADC1_IN0) will be used to convert the analog value.

 Open the Pinout&Configuration tab and click on Analog → ADC1 in the Categories section.
 In the channel 1 (IN0) dropdown menu select Single-ended.